openstack-archive/murano/doc/source/articles/dynamic_ui.rst

 Forms
 =====

 This section describes markup elements for defining forms (which are currently rendered and validated with Django).
 Each form has name, field definitions (mandatory) and validator definitions (optionally).
-Note that each form is splitted into 2 parts - input area (left side, where all the controls are located) and description area (right side, where descriptions of the controls are located).
+Note that each form is split into 2 parts - input area (left side, where all the controls are located) and description area (right side, where descriptions of the controls are located).

 Each field should contain: